MadeByDouglas/coding-challenge/JavaScript Challenge.md

 - Implement persistant storage on the server using a provider of your choice (mongoDB, couchDB, realm etc.)
 - Implement a solution using graphQL; if you do this be sure to mention your approach in the readme
+- Implement a web server using golang; tell us what makes it better or worse than node.js
-- build a mobile app instead of a web app to display the results.
+- Build a mobile app instead of a web app to display the results.
 The mobile app does not need to be able to submit data to the server, just read data.
+Native iOS or Android implementation is encouraged rather than a web wrapper such as Ionic in this case.

 ## Submission

 Send us a link to your git repo, it should have the following:

-- a readme with an overview of your solution
+- A readme with an overview of your solution
-- a link to the client application that is live and functional
+- A link to the client application that is live and functional